blob7/Bleeding-Edge-fill-bot/README.md

 ## Description
 A script to remotely execute Bleeding Edge, join a custom games lobby, and exit from a discord command.

+## Purpose
+This project was created for educational purposes only.

 ## How to use
 use the join command to specify what lobby code the bot should join run the bot script (either automatically or manually) to execute the actions